eclipse-threadx/rtos-docs/rtos-docs/usbx/usbx-device-stack-4.md

 ### Input Parameter

-- *Interface_value*: Interface value for which the current alternate setting is queried
+- *interface_value*: Interface value for which the current alternate setting is queried

 ### Return Values